How to get out of a timeshare: 6 best strategies

 Keep in mind that exit companies do what you can do yourself, but simply free you from the headache of communicating with the timeshare developers.Examples of timeshare exit companies include:

-5. Donate the property
+5. Donate your timeshare

 For timeshares that are fully paid offCost: Varies depending on maintenance, transfer fees, and appraisal costsDonating your timeshare to charity seems like an easy way out of those rising fees, and you might even get a tax write-off.
 But it's not free.
 You'll still pay maintenance fees, taxes, and transfer costs until the charity officially owns it.
 If you want a big tax deduction, you'll also have to pay for an appraisal.
 Some charities might even ask for a cash donation to help cover their future expenses.Examples of where to donate your timeshare include: